M4NU5/Personal_Website/content/blog/DRAFTS/READY/is-agile-all-that/index.md

 Roping several sprints together we get a planned increment at the highest level.
 These are ~3 months long, to complete an Epic containing many tickets.
 A holistic feature or function.

-It strives to achieve team synchronization on the business unit or organization level
+It strives to achieve team synchronization on the business unit or organization level so teams can effectively coordinate in the coming months.
+This alignment ensures team priorities are set correctly and that they can give each other heads up on what might be needed of them in the next few months.

-SAFe Agile (Scaled agile framework) - Adopted by NIQ Just a framework (NOT RIDGED?)
-Guidelines
-Developed in 2010
-Agile release train (ART)
-Pro View
-- Align priorities
-- Same planning cycle - Bind them into lock step
-- Combining teams together to work together
-- Foster collaboration with teams working on the same schedule

 We aren't a nimble startup with a very flat organizational structure.
 We are a corporate behemoth!
 The planned increment thus becomes a great tool to rope in directors and C-suite level.
 They can thus keep tabs on how the epics are progressing.
 Which can be fed back to the board and shareholders with a personally attached gas canister!

-With all this layed out infront of you can you see the problem?
+With all this laid out in front of you can you see the problem?

-## What reality looks like
+## The REALITY

 Now that I have annihilated every brain cell and reader of this article.
 You might be saying "My God William, this agile framework thing sounds great, LETS GO".
 Put down the canister Timmy, what does all this result in?